pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/export/in_a_single_export/destruct_and_func.md

 `````
 throws: Parser error!
-  Cannot create lexical binding when the name was already bound
+  Attempted to create a lexical binding for `x` but another binding already existed on the same level

 export let [x] = y; export function x(){};
                                     ^------- error